1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Our 1 week Georgia itinerary first takes you through unique experiences in the creative capital of Tbilisi.
-Next, you will visit the prominent wine region of Kakheti, where you'll stay in the romantic city of Signagi.
+Next, you'll venture to the renowned wine region of Kakheti to explore the romantic town of Signagi.
+Your 1 week in Georgia will include the best in food, wine, art and design.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Regardless, we only recommend products or services we have used or that we believe will add value to our readers.
 Thank you for supporting us!